anirbandas59/breakout-screener/Planning/DEVELOPER_INSTRUCTIONS.md

 │ • Stage files: git add <files>                                 │
 │ • Commit: git commit -m "Task X.X: Brief description"          │
 │ • Do NOT push or merge                                         │
-│ • Stay on bo_fix_v2 branch                                     │
+│ • Do NOT use CLAUDE or CLAUDE CODE in git message              │ │ • Stay on bo_fix_v2 branch                                     │
 └────────────────────────────┬────────────────────────────────────┘
                              ▼